Capacitor Discharge and Vacuum Resistance in Massless QED_2: Setup I: External Charges

 where $x_\pm \equiv x \pm L/2$.
 The first term can be attributed to the $-Q$ charge at $x = +L/2$ whereas the second to the $+Q$ charge at $x = -L/2$.
 Charge creation at any location $x$ goes to zero at late times because the Bessel functions tend to $J_0(m|t|)$ and hence $\partial_t j^0 \to 0$.
 This is consistent with the expectation that the asymptotic field configuration is $\phi_{\text{s}}(x)$ in \eqref{staticsolution_E+E-}.

 The electric current at any spacetime location is

 where we have introduced $\omega_k = \sqrt{k^2+m^2}$ and also used $g=m$.
 We use a trick to evaluate this integral.
 Let us first differentiate with respect to $l\equiv L/2$.
-Then after applying appropriate trignometric identities and Eq.~(\ref{integralgandr}), this gives
+Then after applying appropriate trigonometric identities and Eq.~(\ref{integralgandr}), this gives

 where we have defined $x_\pm = x\pm l$.
 Noting that the current vanishes when the plate separation vanishes ($l=0$), we get

 At late times, $t \gg |x_\pm|$, we can Taylor expand the Bessel functions at $mt$ and then perform the integration over $l$ to get